 Provide an overview of the in-use and proposed architectures with the provisioning processes and calls flows to facilitate the exchange of VoIP traffic associated with IP-based services using E.164 addresses.

-Present criteria that provide an overview of the routing information elements required to recognize the comparative characteristics of each of the approaches.
+Present comparison characteristics that provide an overview of the routing information elements required to recognize the comparative characteristics of each of the approaches.

+Consider how such in use and proposed solution(s) may be adopted and/or coexist, and evolve for transition to a future integrated registry envisioned at the FCC Workshop.

-Based upon the output of this first report, further analysis will be presented in a final report that includes:
+Based upon the output and feedback on this draft report, further analysis will be required including but not limited to:

-Refinement of solution(s) and criteria that includes consideration of feedback obtained from the first report.
+Refinement of solution(s) that includes consideration of feedback obtained from the first report.

-How existing in use and proposed interim solution(s) may be adopted and/or coexist, and evolve for transition to a future integrated registry envisioned at the Workshop.
+How existing in use and proposed interim solution(s) may be adopted and/or coexist, and evolve.

-Finalization of criteria requirements
+Finalization of comparison characteristics

-Development of analysis leading to a recommendation of an interim solution or set of solutions.

-Editor’s Note: The above text is subject to further refinement and contributions.

 Application

 This standard is defined for North America deployments, but may be applicable for deployments outside North America.